digidem/digital-democracy.org/_posts/team/2013-09-23-janet-harris.md

 categories: team
 layout: team
 published: false
-title: ""
+title: Janet Harris
-tags: core
+tags: board
+role: Board Member
 ---

 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?**